whyrutaken/davi-lego/README.md

-# davi-lego
+# LEGO database visualization

-DaVi: LEGO data visualization
+This repo contains the code of the Data Visualization course project @AU.
+2022 Autumn